-"We're taking you upstairs to your room."
+"We're taking you upstairs to your room so you can get some sleep."
 Sirius replied.

-Harry's mind snapped to a problem he had been thinking about earlier when Remus mentioned he going back to his room, and a frown fell on his face.
+Harry's mind snapped to the problem he had been thinking about earlier when Remus mentioned he going back to his room, and a frown fell on his face.

 "What is it, pup?"
 Sirius asked, studying his face.